-I write to you as the chair of the Bar Human Rights Committee of England and Wales with grave concern as to legislation being enacted by the Polish government that threatens the independence of the judiciary, and fundamentally undermines the rule of law in Poland.
+The Bar Human Rights Committee of England and Wales (BHRC) expresses its grave concern as to legislation being enacted by the Polish government which threatens the independence of the judiciary, and fundamentally undermines the rule of law in Poland.

 On 12 July 2017 a draft bill (No 1727) regarding amendments to the Supreme Court Act was filed in the Polish Parliament by the ruling Law and Justice (PiS) party.
 This proposal gives the Minister of Justice the right to remove all current Supreme Court judges and retire them.
 As of the date of entry into force of this bill the Minister of Justice shall designate judges of the Supreme Court who shall remain in active service.
 The Court supervises the work of lower courts, confirms the validity of parliamentary and presidential elections, and issues opinions on draft legislation as well as adjudicating on disciplinary proceedings against judges